 1 A review of the AAI's historical statistics and the implementation of a new database has allowed for more accurate reporting of figures.
-Some statistics published in previous years have been adjusted accordingly.
+As such, there may be a small variance in published figures from previous years.

 Figure 1 is a graphical representation of the adoptions from Russia by year, from the first adoption of a Russian child into Ireland in 1992 to the most recent in 2014.
 Sixty percent of all adoptions from Russia into Ireland took place between 2002 and 2008.
 The numbers peaked with 177 adoptions in 2004, and again there was a brief rise post-2010 to a spike of 131 children in 20112, before the numbers fell sharply.
 The same figures are broken down by year in Table 1, below.
 Russia, to date, has not ratified the Hague agreement.
 The Russian authorities generally seek a commitment from adoptive families that they will supply follow-up information once the child has been adopted, most commonly in the form of providing regular reports about the child to Russia over the first few years of the child's life.
 The Irish Constitution is designed to protect family life, and accordingly any child adopted into Ireland from another country such as Russia is treated in the same way as a child born in Ireland.
 As a result, the State currently has no legislative power to intervene, should an adoptive family fail or refuse to supply post-adoption information about their child to the Russian Authorities.
 No bilateral agreement is currently in place to facilitate intercountry adoption between Russia and Ireland, and adoptions from Russia have therefore ceased.